Stjaertfena/lab-2-undoing-changes/README.md

   ❓ **Which flag is potentially destructive?**

-Congratulations, you have now completed the first part of this assignment! 🎉
+Congratulations, you have now completed the second part of this assignment!
+Resetting a branch to a previous state, and "moving" commits onto a new branch! 🎉

 ### Rewriting a public history
-Now consider the `super-cool-feature` branch also present in this repo.
+Now consider the `super-cool-feature` branch (also present in your forked and cloned repo).
 It has 5 commits and stems of `main`.
 However, the third commit (`super-cool-feature~2`) counting from the top contains an accidentally committed huge log file.
 Before this branch can be merged with `main` it needs to have the log file removed completely, to not bloat the repo for all eternity – but without loosing the color change also present in the same commit.

   ![Rebase Prompt](./docs/history-log.png)

-What's different this time is that the branch about to be rewritten is already present on remote, also it's not the last commit that contains the error but an earlier commit.
+What's different this time is that the branch about to be rewritten is already present on remote (i.e. the branch and it's commit has already been publicly available), also it's not the last commit that contains the error but an earlier commit.

-Your job is to clear the file from the branch using an interactive rebase and update both the **local** and **remote** repos.
+Your job is to clear the file from the branch using an _interactive rebase_ and update both the **local** and **remote** repos.

   1. Switch to `super-cool-feature` and verify you can see the _tmp.log_ file in your Working Tree.

-  1. Rebase the branch on the same commit it already stems from, e.g. the `main` branch.
+  1. Rebase the branch on the same commit it already stems from and make sure to provide the `--interactive` flag, e.g. the `main` branch.
   ```
   $ git rebase main --interactive
   ```